Cardano price declines, volume increases

-In the last 24 hours, MANTRA, Core and Tether Gold rallied, emerging as top gainers while Pi, Bonk, Onyxcoin declined, ranking as top losers in the market.
+In the last 24 hours, Fartcoin, POL (prev.
+MATIC) and Kaspa rallied, emerging as top gainers while Movement, Aptos, Theta Network declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs